Gus Johnson (basketball): Baltimore Bullets

-1963-1967
+1963–67

 Johnson got a late start as an NBA player, as he turned age 25 in December of his rookie season.
-He was selected 11th overall (second round) of the 1963 NBA draft by the Chicago Zephyrs, who were in the process of moving to Baltimore, where they became known as the Bullets in the 1963–64 season.
+He was selected 11th overall (second round) of the 1963 NBA draft by the Chicago Zephyrs, who were in the process of moving to Baltimore, where they became known as the Bullets for the 1963–64 season.
 Johnson was an immediate starter under head coach Bob "Slick" Leonard and averaged 17.3 points and 13.6 rebounds per game that season.
-Said Leonard about a young Johnson, "I could see Gussie developing into one of the great defensive forwards of all time."
+Leonard later said about a young Johnson, "I could see Gussie developing into one of the great defensive forwards of all time."

-Playing with Baltimore under Leonard, the young starting five, consisting of center Walt Bellamy (the first overall draft pick in 1961 and the 1962 Rookie of the Year for the Chicago Zephyrs), forwards Terry Dischinger (a member of the 1962-1963 all rookie team as a Chicago Zephyr) and Johnson, and guards Rod Thorn and Kevin Loughery were nicknamed the "kiddie corps."
-Johnson finished as the runner-up for the Rookie of the Year honors to his rival Jerry Lucas, with Nate Thurmond third in the voting.
-Lucas had averaged 17.7 points and 17.4 rebounds per game for the Cincinnati Royals, and started for the East in the January 1964 NBA All-Star Game.
+Playing with Baltimore under Leonard, the young starting five, consisting of center Walt Bellamy (the first overall draft pick in 1961 and the 1962 Rookie of the Year for the Chicago Zephyrs), forwards Terry Dischinger (a member of the 1962–63 all-rookie team as a Chicago Zephyr) and Johnson, and guards Rod Thorn and Kevin Loughery were nicknamed the "Kiddie Corps."
+Johnson finished as the runner-up for Rookie of the Year honors, behind his rival Jerry Lucas, with Nate Thurmond placing as third in the voting.
+Lucas had averaged 17.7 points and 17.4 rebounds per game for the Cincinnati Royals and started for the East in the 1964 NBA All-Star Game in January.
 Johnson was selected to the NBA All-Rookie Team along with Lucas, Thurmond, teammate Rod Thorn and Art Heyman.